 Sarah has worked in the conservation labs of the Glenbow Museum (Calgary, AB), the Royal Ontario Museum (Toronto), the National Gallery of Canada (Ottawa), the Royal Saskatchewan Museum (Regina, SK), and the MacKenzie Art Gallery (Regina).
 Sarah was editor of conservation standards manuals for the Saskatchewan and Alberta provincial museums associations, has written museum and conservation articles on disaster response and recovery, conservation assessments and surveys, and care of public and corporate art.
 At the Royal Saskatchewan Museum, she participated in a year-long recovery following a massive fire at the museum, resulting in authorship of landmark papers on fire response, salvage and recovery for the Journal of the American Institute for Conservation.

 Sarah has served on the boards of the Canadian Association of Conservators (CAC), the Saskatchewan Museums Association, the Canadian Association of Conservators (CAC) and was also British Columbia’s regional representative to the CAC from 2006 to 2017.
 She has been chosen for adjudication panels for the Getty Conservation Program (USA), the Government of Canada Museums Assistance Program, and the Canadian Association of Professional Conservators (CAPC).

 Tara L. Fraser

-Senior Conservator of Paper
+Senior Conservator of Paper (Part-Time)